Shikkic/gophr-cli/README.md

 # gophr-cli

-Gophr-cli is the cli tool for the [Gophr](https://github.com/skeswa/gophr) end-to-end package management solution for Go.
+:package: Gophr-cli is the cli tool for the [Gophr](https://github.com/skeswa/gophr) end-to-end package management solution for Go.

 ### Prerequisites
 - Must have [go](https://golang.org/) installed